US agency cancels Trump policy on conservation purchases

 Besides giving local officials veto power, Bernhardt’s order also limited land acquisitions to property inside the existing boundaries of parks and refuges, rather than expanding their footprint.
 Trump administration officials had said the order would have allowed the government to fulfill goals that were set when conservation areas were created, by filling in missing pieces of them.

-Notable among the critics of the order was Sen. Steve Daines of Montana, a Trump ally, who helped barter a bipartisan agreement that authorized the conservation fund purchases under the Great American Outdoors Act that was signed into law by then-President Donald Trump in August.
+Notable among the critics of the order was Republican Sen. Steve Daines of Montana, a Trump loyalist who helped barter a bipartisan agreement that authorized the conservation fund purchases under the Great American Outdoors Ac.
+The measure was signed into law by then-President Donald Trump in August, and Republicans were able to point to it to blunt Democratic attacks against Daines and other lawmakers over their record on environmental issues during the 2020 election.

+Bernhardt issued his order restricting how the money gets used less than a week after the election, drawing criticism from Daines and others for undermining the conservation program.

+Daines said in a Thursday statement that the program was a critical tool for conservation.

+“I look forward to continuing to see the Land and Water Conservation Fund program be a success for public access and conservation in Montana and across the country, which will be the case so long as we continue to rely on local input and follow the letter of the law," Daines said.

 Democratic Sens.
-Tom Udall of New Mexico, Jon Tester of Montana and Joe Manchin of West Virginia also raised objections.
+Jon Tester of Montana and Joe Manchin of West Virginia also raised objections.
 They accused the administration of using Bernhardt’s order to circumvent the intent of Congress and squandering the bipartisan goodwill created by passing the law.

+The conservation fund was established in 1964 to safeguard natural areas from development and protect wildlife.
+Money for land purchases comes from revenue from offshore oil and gas leases on the Outer Continental Shelf.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.